ontop/ontop-website/guide/compliance.md

+# Standards compliance

-# SPARQL 1.1 Compliance
+## SPARQL 1.1 compliance
+*Updated for 4.1.0*.

-In the following table we present a summary of *Ontop* v4 compliance with [SPARQL 1.1](https://www.w3.org/TR/sparql11-query/), where rows correspond to sections of the WC3 recommendation and unsupported features are ~~crossed out~~.
+In the following table we present a summary of the compliance of the latest version of Ontop with [SPARQL 1.1](https://www.w3.org/TR/sparql11-query/), where rows correspond to sections of the WC3 recommendation and unsupported features are ~~crossed out~~.
 Most of the features are supported, but some are unsupported or only partially supported.

 | Section in SPARQL 1.1  | Features  | Coverage |
 | --------------------------- | --------- | --------- |